paypal/PayPal-iOS-SDK/README.md

 ### If you don't use CocoaPods, then:

 1. Clone or download the SDK, which consists of header files, license acknowledgements, release notes, and a static library.
 It also includes a sample app.
-    * **As of version 2.4.0, the SDK requires Xcode 6 and iOS 8 SDK.
-If you are still using Xcode 5, please use [version 2.3.2](https://github.com/paypal/PayPal-iOS-SDK/releases) of this SDK.**
+    * **As of version 2.12.0, the SDK requires Xcode 7 and iOS 8 SDK.**
 2. Add the `PayPalMobile` directory (containing several .h files and libPayPalMobile.a) to your Xcode project.
 We recommend checking "Copy items..." and selecting "Create groups...".
+3. Unzip the `CardIO\libCardIO.a.zip` archive.
+4. (Optionally) Add the `CardIO` directory (containing several .h files and libCardIO.a) to your Xcode project.
+We recommend checking "Copy items..." and selecting "Create groups...". `libCardIO.a` adds the functionality to pay by scanning a card.
-3. In your project's **Build Settings** (in the `TARGETS` section, not the `PROJECTS` section):
+5. In your project's **Build Settings** (in the `TARGETS` section, not the `PROJECTS` section):
   * add `-lc++ -ObjC` to `Other Linker Flags`
   * enable `Enable Modules (C and Objective-C)`
   * enable `Link Frameworks Automatically`
-4. In your project's **Build Phases**, link your project with these libraries.
+6. In your project's **Build Phases**, link your project with these libraries.
 Weak linking for iOS versions back to 6.0 is supported.
   * `Accelerate.framework`
   * `AudioToolbox.framework`
   * `AVFoundation.framework`